recursivefaults/recursivefaults.github.io/_posts/2021-08-12-six-figure-resume-no-experience-necessary.md

 ---
-title: "Six-Figure Resume: No Experience Necessary"
+title: “Six-Figure Resume: Building a Resume With No Dev Experience?
+No Problem!”
 tags: resume, portfolio, job
 category: career
 cover_image: https://source.unsplash.com/AoI2E_7El1w/1000x400
-series: "Six-Figure Resume"
+series: Six-Figure Resume
 ---

 Time to address one of the most common questions I get from my clients, “What if I don’t have development experience?”

-Great!

 ## We All Start There

 We all got jobs without prior development experience, which means you can too.
-The trick is knowing how to leverage your past to get there.
+The trick is knowing how to leverage your past.

 Sadly, job postings scare people away from applying since they want two years of experience and 85 required skills.